More about: The 5 Best Gondola Rides in Venice

 - Campo Manin.
 A charming Venetian square dominated by a statue in honour of Daniele Manin, ideal for soaking up the typical atmosphere of the city.

-Gondola ride through the canals with a walking tour of the city
+2. Gondola ride through the canals with a walking tour of the city

 This tour is very convenient because, for a little more than the usual price, you get a gondola ride that includes a guided walking tour of Venice.
-You'll start the walking tour near the impressive St. Mark's Square, exploring the surrounding area while learning about the history of the city known as 'La Serenissima'.
+You will start the walking tour near the impressive St. Mark's Square, exploring the surrounding area while learning about the history of the city known as 'La Serenissima'.

 on foot